 On March 25, 1914 Norman Ernest Borlaug is born in his grandfather’s farm house to Henry and Clara (Vaala) Borlaug.
-It is near the community Saude, a Norwegian-American hamlet in Utica Township, Chickasaw County, northeast Iowa.
-The nearest town with a railroad line is Cresco, 12 miles from the farm.
-He is a descendant of the Borlaug, Vaala, Swenumson, and Landsverk families who immigrated to the United States from Norway in the mid-1800s…and after some moving about, eventually settled on farms in Saude.
+It is located in northeast Iowa near the Norwegian-American hamlet of Saude and in the New Oregon Township of Howard County.
+The nearest town with a railroad line is the Howard County seat of Cresco, about 12 miles from the farm.
+Norman is a descendant of the Borlaug, Vaala, Swenumson, and Landsverk families who immigrated to the United States from Norway in the mid-1800s…and after some moving about, eventually settled on farms near Saude.
 Norman will be raised on a non-mechanized, subsistence farm.

 Norman is a high-energy boy with a twinkle in his eye.
 He is endowed with great curiosity and a sense of independence.
 He always has to know how things work.
 Naturally introverted, he enjoys time by himself investigating woodlots and streams.
 Life on the farm is austere and parents are perpetually busy farming.
 Norman's grandfather Nels is 'retired' but helps around the farm when possible.
 Norman is grandfather's 'shadow', following him about and absorbing everything.
 He helps his grandfather feed chickens, collect eggs, pull weeds in the garden and do chores that a child can manage.
 He is called ‘Norm Boy’ by his grandfather and is being raised by both generations of Borlaugs.
 He is taught to be dutiful, organized, polite and respectful of others.
 These traits he adopts and maintains throughout his life.